-Courses that include instruction in reading, writing, literature, mathematics, science and social studies in preparation for the GED examination.
+Classes that include instruction in reading, literature, mathematics, science and social studies in preparation for high school equivalency and the GED examination.
 Includes study skills and test preparation skills.
+The curriculum is designed to accommodate individualized instruction and includes instruction in workforce/employability skills, career exploration/awareness skills, and technology and digital literacy skills.